By Jo Willey, journalist and former Daily Express Health Editor whose work also appears in the Daily Mail, The Mail on Sunday, and The Sun.

 “We need objective, selective biomarker tests to predict, diagnose and monitor Parkinson’s disease and test the impact of therapeutic interventions.
 The Roche collaboration is going to add another complementary data element: objective data captured outside the clinic on the daily effects of Parkinson’s disease.
 Parkinson’s is a 24/7 disease, and this allows physicians and researchers to observe daily life with PD, not just a few time points” Chowdury says.

 What makes the collaboration remarkable is that as well as being analysed by Roche and MJFF to determine the progression of motor and non-motor symptoms of Parkinson’s, the data gathered from the platform will also be made publicly via PPMI on a regular basis.
 This will allow the wider research community—including competitors—to study symptom progression in the disease.

 “We are especially interested in working with the community to build sets of robust digital outcome measures.
 These will not only assess patients’ symptoms and needs better, but will also facilitate regulatory approval of digital biomarker endpoints in clinical trials.”
-Post explains.
+Taylor explains.